horsepurve/DeepRTplus/README.md

 'Y[80]' -> '4'
 ```

+You may use Excel (search and replace than export) to prepare your data.

 <h3 id="3.2">3.2 Model parameters</h3>

 There are only several parameters to specify in config.py, e.g. for HeLa data, which is self-explainable: